nss-se-cohort-1/GameBoard/DesignDoc.md

 ### 4.2.
 Out of Scope
 * Comparing a user's win/loss ratio for specific games across multiple groups.
+* Allow users to add their new games to the database.

 # 5. Proposed Architecture Overview
 This initial iteration will provide the minimum lovable product (MLP) including the ability to form groups with other users and keep track of individual users wins and losses within the group.